-HEALTH PROMOTION (BACHELOR OF SCIENCE)
+PUBLIC HEALTH (BACHELOR OF SCIENCE)

-The purpose of the Bachelor of Science with a major in Health Promotion is to prepare students for the multidisciplinary field of practice that is concerned with designing, implementing and evaluating interventions that enable individuals, families, groups, organizations and communities to play active roles in achieving, protecting and sustaining health.
-The National Commission for Health Education Credentialing, Inc. (www.nchec.org) identifies seven areas of responsibility for health educators.
+The purpose of the Bachelor of Science with a major in Public Health (formerly known as Health Promotion) is to prepare students for the multidisciplinary field of practice concerned with designing, implementing and evaluating interventions that enable individuals, families, groups, organizations and communities to play active roles in achieving, protecting and sustaining the public's health.
+The National Commission for Health Education Credentialing (NCHEC), Inc. (www.nchec.org) identifies seven areas of responsibility for health educators.
 The program is grounded in these seven areas and students will be prepared to sit for this optional certification exam.